Why Do VA Appeals Take So Long?

 - Requesting a formal hearing with the DRO or an informal teleconference with him to go over the important factual and legal issues

 An effective veteran’s representative will make sure that all of these procedures are completed.
-In a word, the proper development and prosecution of a claim(s) takes time, more than a year and sometimes two or three years.
+In a word, the proper development and prosecution of a claim(s) takes time, more than a year, and sometimes two or three years.
 And, of course, it goes without saying, the VA’s growing backlog of cases adds to the delay.
+Consider using a Veterans Appeal Attorney, like those at Veterans Law Group, to assist you with your appeal.